datazenit/django-vellum/README.rst

 * Dateutil (http://labix.org/python-dateutil)
 * Django Registration for the invitations app
 * django-disqus (http://github.com/arthurk/django-disqus) is required if Disqus-powered comments are enabled.
+* django-simplesearch (https://github.com/pigmonkey/django-simplesearch) is used for searching blog posts.

 Inlines
 =======